ONLINE COURSES NOW AVAILABLE!!!

 SCADAhacker was conceived with the idea of providing relevant, candid, mission-critical information relating to industrial security of Supervisory Control and Data Acquisition (SCADA), Distributed Control (DCS) and other Industrial Control Systems (ICS) in a variety of public and social media forums.
-Since its launch in December 2011, SCADAhacker now has thousands of readers and followers from over 50 countries around the world, making it one of the leading sources for information sharing and knowledge development specifically devoted to industrial security.
+Since its launch in December 2011, SCADAhacker has attracted and retained thousands of readers and followers from over 50 countries around the world, making it one of the leading sources for information sharing and knowledge development specifically devoted to industrial security.

 The idea is simple - provide a single point of contact for a wide range of readers covering multiple industry segments for everything related to industrial security.